Majorca: the biggest attractions (map, sightseeing plan, practical information, interesting facts)

 The largest gorge in Majorca with a huge, rocky gate to the sea.
 There is a beach at the mouth of the gorge.
 Be careful because of the often huge and dangerous waves crashing against the walls of the entrance gate to the ravine.
 You reach the gorge from Port de Sa Calobra, walking along the promenade (to the right) a few hundred meters along shops and restaurants, and then through tunnels carved in the rock.

-A huge vantage point several hundred meters long, with a huge number of unique vantage points.
-Located on a long ridge of rock more than 200 meter high.
-Fantastic views.
-Watch out for people with fear of heights!
+A huge viewing point, several hundred meters long, with a huge number of unique observation points.
+Located on a long ridge of rock over 200 meters high.
+Insane views.
+Beware of people afraid of heights!
+You can find more information on how to get to and get around the viewpoint in a separate entry about visiting the Formentor peninsula.

 Lighthouse at the end of the Formentor peninsula.
 Picturesque access road.
-The views from the terrace under the lighthouse are best observed just before or in the setting sun.
+The views from the terrace under the lighthouse are best observed just before or when the sun is setting.
+You can find more information on how to get to and visit the lighthouse in a separate entry about visiting the Formentor peninsula.

 3 trip - eastern Majorca, Drach Caves